CharlieMallon/milestoneThree/testing.md

 # Testing Doc

 I have used cypress to do a suite of integration tests.
+This has meant that I can re-do the tests after an edit without having to click every link or take every screenshot.
+Although I have done some manual tests for the sections that i found harder to test.

+For information on how to run the cypress tests go [here](#cypress)

 ## Testing strategy.